spyder-ide/spyder-docs/doc/overview.rst

 * :doc:`variableexplorer`:

-  * Lists all global variables, functions, classes, and their content
+  * Can list all global variables, functions, classes, and other objects, or filter them by several criteria
   * GUI-based editors for numerous data types (numeric, strings, collections, NumPy arrays, Pandas DataFrames, dates/times, images, and more)
   * Import/export data or an entire session from/to many formats (text, csv, NumPy files, MATLAB files)
   * Interactive data visualization options (plot, histogram, image...) using Matplotlib